-5. Beans: (Including: cannellini or navy, soya, chickpeas, and those found in 4 bean mix)
+5. Beans (Including cannellini or navy, soy, chickpeas, and those found in 4 bean mix)

 Beans peas and lentils are all legumes meaning that they are plants with a seed pod that splits in half.
 Beans are low in fat, are an excellent source of non-animal protein and are pack with essential nutrients and fibre.
 They are also rich in compounds that have shown promise in the prevention of a number of cancers.
 Having a low Glycaemic load, they keep blood sugar levels balanced which contributes to more balanced energy and reduced cravings for sugar.
 Cannellini beans are good for women with low iron as 1 cup will give you a quarter of your daily iron needs.

 Legumes form a large part of traditional diets throughout the world but are sadly lacking from the western diet.
 They are a great substitute for higher glycaemic foods including white rice, and potatoes, which may go a long way in preventing type II diabetes.
 They also play a significant role in abating hunger.
 The consumption of beans has also shown to improve cardiovascular health.
 The soluble fibre reduces cholesterol, the folate reduces homocysteine levels in the blood.
 Homocysteine is related to high cardiovascular disease risk.
 High levels of magnesium and potassium found in beans help to lower blood pressure.
 You are recommended to have 3 cups of legumes per week, but not during the Quick Shift as legumes are higher in sugars than other proteins.